cabarius/ToyBox/ToyBox/ReadMe.md

   * **Remote Companion Dialog**
    	* (***Ronin***) Convinced Daeran to stop repeating himself in the Grey Garrison
   * **Camera**
+    * Mouse3 Camera + forward/back keys now lets you fly freely when pitch is enabled
+    * Additional setting for completely free camera
+    * Added Toy to let you adjust camera height with Ctrl+Mouse3 Camera Drag (very experimental)
     * Added Toy to let you adjust the clip plane with Alt+MouseWheel
-    * Added Toy to let you adjust camera height with Ctrl+Mouse3 Camera Drag (very experimental)
   * Preview Relic Info (*thanks to rathtr*)
 * **Search 'n Pick**
   * Option to show display name (localized name) for things that have it